At CBT Canary Wharf, we offer face to face, as well as online (video call) sessions.

 Learn more about CBT and how it can help you

-Get in touch by phone or email to arrange a 15 minute free phone consultation.
+Would you like to know how CBT can help you?
+Get in touch by email to arrange a 15 minute free phone consultation.